Genocs/enterprise-containers/README.md

 ![Azure-KEDA](/images/Azure-KEDA.drawio.svg)

-Setup Kubernetes cluster to be production ready isn't a simple and straightforward task.
+Setup Kubernetes cluster to be production ready isn't a simple, straightforward task.
 It requires to take in consideration many topics.

-In this walkthrough will be implemented the steps required to setup the cluster.
+In this walkthrough we will setup the steps required to have a Kubernetes cluster up and runing.

 This proposal is thought as to be used on Azure, even though most of the options could be reused for any cloud provider like Google Cloud or AWS.

 ## Prerequisites